-"In the day of prosperity be joyful, but in the day of adversity consider."
-Ecclesiastes 7:14
+" In the day of prosperity be joyful, but in the day of adversity consider."-Ecclesiastes vii.
+14.

-FROM week to week, we come together to look, not at the things that are seen, but at things that are not seen; for the first are temporal, the second are eternal.
-And I do wish every one of my sermons to be of that kind, and to contain those solemn and living testimonies upon which and by which we can live, and if called upon to die at the end of the sermon to say, Well, on such a testimony as this I could die; could trust myself in the hands of such a gospel as this, such a God as this.
-Such has been, such is, and I trust such ever will be my feeling, and you're feeling as well.
+FROM week to week we come together to look, not at the things that are seen, but at things that are not seen; for the first are temporal, the second are eternal.
+And I do wish every one of my sermons to be of that kind, and to contain those solemn and living testimonies upon which and by which we can live, and if called upon to die at the end of the sermon to say, Well, on such a testimony as this I could die; I could trust myself in the hands of such a gospel as this, such a God as this.
+Such has been, such is, and I trust such ever will be my feeling, and your feeling as well.
 And therefore we, of course, shall this morning take our text spiritually.
 Many things might be said of it taken merely in the temporal sense, but I am sure that that would be very unprofitable to us.
 Taking it, then, spiritually, we have here in the first place the joyful prosperity.
 Secondly, the day of adversity.

-First, then, we have the joyful prosperity, "In the day of prosperity be joyful."
+First, then, we have the joyful prosperity,-"In the day of prosperity be joyful."
 The Lord Jesus Christ is the day of prosperity.
-He is, in the 118th Psalm, called the day: "This is the day which the Lord has made; we will rejoice and be glad in it."
+He is, in the 118th Psalm, called the day: "This is the day which the Lord hath made; we will rejoice and be glad in it."
 He therefore is the day of prosperity.
-And it is the day of prosperity with us when we receive him and are brought into that light of which he is the center and the eternal duration.
-Now it says in the 1st chapter of this book that "that which is wanting cannot be numbered: and that which is crooked cannot be made straight;" and it says in the previous verse to our text, "Consider the work of God; for who can make that straight which he has made crooked?"
-This I think will help us a little into the meaning of our subject.
+And it is the day of prosperity with us when we receive him, and are brought into that light of which he is the centre and the eternal duration.
+Now it saith in the 1st chapter of this book that " that which is wanting cannot be numbered; and that which is crooked cannot be made straight;" and it saith in the previous verse to our text, "Consider the work of God; for who can make that straight which he hath made crooked?"
+This I think will help us a little into the meaning of our subfect.
 In the first place, "that which is wanting cannot be numbered."
-If a natural man turns religious, he performs a number of duties, and he goes through a number of formalities, and he does a number of what he supposes to be good works, and he turns around and says, "What lack I yet?"
-And you know that the young man who had thus acted from conscience, and from a natural, not a supernatural religious feeling (for we all have by nature a religious element in us, that is, we all have a natural conscience and circumstances will bring that natural conscience to do many things), you know that when the
+If a natural man turn religious, he performs a number of duties, and he goes through a number of formalities, and he does a number of what he supposes to be good works, and he turns round and says, "What lack I yet?"
+And you know that the young man who had thus acted from conscience, and from a natural, not a supernatural religious feeling (for we all have by nature a religious element in us, that is, we all have a natural conscience, and circumstances will bring that natural conscience to do many things), you know that when the Saviour put this young man truly to the test it came out that he lacked everything.
+So, then, how shall we meet this?
+The answer is that Jesus Christ alone could number the mercies, that God alone could number the blessings, and that God alone Vol. IX,-No. 456.